davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 ##### __Laplace smoothing__

-How will the model handle words not seen during training ?
+How will the model handle words not seen during training?

 In the presence of an unseen word/observation, $$P(W_{i} \mid T_{i}) = 0$$ and has a consequence incorrect decisions will be made during the predicting process.

-There is a technique to handle this situations called _Laplace smoothing_ or _additive smoothing_.
+There is a technique to handle these situations called _Laplace smoothing_ or _additive smoothing_.
 The idea is that every state will always have a small emission probability of producing an unseen word, for instance, denoted by __UNK__.
 Every time the HMM encounters an unknown word it will use the value $$P(\text{UNK} \mid T_{i})$$ as the emission probability.

 ---